iterative/dvc.org/public/static/docs/command-reference/run.md

 are specified, the file name defaults to `Dvcfile`.

-Note that `dvc run` executes the given `command` in order to check it's validity and to write the defined outputs, unless an equivalent stage file exists (same dependencies, outputs, and `command` to execute) that has already been run and is up to date.
+Note that `dvc run` executes the given `command` in order to check it's validity and to write the defined outputs, unless the same `dvc run` command has already been run in this workspace (meaning an identical stage file already exists, and its outputs correspond to the stored file hash values).

 Note that `dvc repro` provides an interface to check state and reproduce this graph (pipeline) later.
 This concept is similar to the one of the